England manager Johnson steps down

 A series of unwanted front-page headlines accompanied England's underwhelming World Cup campaign with stand-in captain Mike Tindall subsequently thrown out of the elite player squad and handed a hefty fine for his off-field antics.

-Tindall, married to Queen Elizabeth's granddaughter Zara, was photographed drinking with a "mystery blonde" in a bar in Queenstown during the tournament.
+Tindall, married to the Queen's granddaughter Zara, was photographed drinking with a "mystery blonde" in a bar in Queenstown during the tournament.

 At the time Johnson defended Tindall and his team mates, who had permission to go drinking that night, and was now unsure how much of an impact the distractions had made.